 How To Find Secret Disney World Hotels on Hotwire

 If you’ve never used Hotwire or Priceline before, here’s the gist.
 When you book one of their “Hot Rate” or “Express Deal” hotels, the name of the hotel isn’t revealed until after you pay.
 You’ll know it’s amenities, area, and ratings, but not the hotel.

 Here are two important things to know about using these sites to find Disney World hotels:

 - Your reservation is non-refundable, so you won’t be able to make any changes to after you book.

 - You can usually only find Disney hotels up to 30 days in advance, so this will only work for a last-minute trip.

 Okay, now on to how to discover mystery Disney World hotels on Hotwire.

 To find Disney hotels on Hotwire, first do a search within Orlando for your dates.

-To narrow your results to hotels that could be Disney hotels, limit the areas to Disney Springs and Walt Disney World – Bonnet Creek.
+To narrow your results to hotels that could be Disney hotels, limit the area to Walt Disney World – Bonnet Creek.